Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 advanced modes are available for both raster and network data types.
 The one-to-all and all-to-one modes are available for raster data only.

-_--------ROLL INTO FIGURES ABOVE??:_
-In the pairwise mode, resistance, current and voltage are calculated iteratively between all pairs of focal nodes (Figs.
-1 and 2), the locations of which are supplied in a single file.
-In the one-to-all mode, resistance, current and voltage will be calculated between one focal node and ground, with all remaining focal nodes set to ground (Figs.
-1 and 3).
-Circuitscape will then repeat this for each focal node.
-In the all-to-one mode, one focal node will be connected to ground with all others connected to 1-amp current sources (Figs. 1 and 3), repeating this for each focal node.
-Under the advanced mode, any number of sources and grounds can be activated simultaneously (Figs. 4 and 5).
-Current sources and grounds are entered in separate files.

 ##Raster resistance map or network/graph